luizrcs/KotlinNBT/converter-json/README.md

 ## Known issues

-- Right now, the only conversion 'behavior' available is the default Minecraft one.
+- The only conversion 'behavior' available is the default Minecraft one.
 However, this is not always desirable, as it makes a lot of assumptions which are not strict nor will fit everyone's data, as a more general use format.
+- The conversion is not reversible, as the JSON format is not strict enough to guarantee that the data can be converted back to NBT without losing information.
+For example, if a `TagInt` with value `1` is converted to JSON, then back to NBT, it will be converted to a `TagByte` with value `1`, as the JSON format does not distinguish between `byte`, `short`, `int`, and `long` numbers; the same applies to `float` and `double` numbers or primitive arrays.
+In the future, optional type hints will be introduced to allow almost full reversibility.

 [kotlinx-serialization-json]: https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/json.md#json-element-builders